 A term life insurance policy is much more inclusive, but still carries certain exceptions.
 For example:

-- Suicide within the first two years (or within one year if you’re in North Dakota).
+- Death by suicide within the first two years (or within one year if you’re in North Dakota).

 - Death while doing something illegal